 - After that, click on the ‘Uninstall’ option and confirm this action.

 - Now, open the Windows File Explorer and click on ‘This PC’.
 Then navigate to the C drive and locate the folder ‘Windows10Upgrade’ by clicking on ‘Windows’.
 Make sure to erase this folder in order to stop Windows 10 upgrade.

-In this article, you came across the stepwise process on how to stop Windows 10 upgrade by applying various methods.
+In this article, you came across the stepwise process on how to stop Windows 10 upgrades by applying various methods.
 If you find any difficulty in applying these steps, you can consult a Windows professional for a technical solution.
-However, if you are aware of some effective ways to prevent Windows 10 updates, you can share in the comments section.
+However, if you are aware of some effective ways to prevent Windows 10 updates, you can share them in the comments section.